torvalds/linux/Documentation/scsi/hptiop.rst

 -----------------------------------------------------------------------------

-Copyright |copy| 2006-2012 HighPoint Technologies, Inc. All Rights Reserved.
+Copyright |copy| 2006-2012 HighPoint Techanallogies, Inc. All Rights Reserved.

   This file is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of